ChoateProgrammingUnion/housing-lottery-optimization/README.md

 We aim to examine and develop several optimization techniques that can take advantage of these recent developments.

 ## Results
+We define choice distribution to be the distribution of n, where n is the ranking of the house each student is assigned to.
 `swap-naive` performs best on choice distributions out of all algorithms examined.
 `swap-naive` managed to achieve a 46% reduction in the number of students who got their last three houses *on real historical data* when compared to the `deans-algorithim` and a 15% decrease in the number of students who didn't get their first choice.

 ![Choice Distribution](choice_distribution.png)

+Friend distributions are a similiar metric.
+It counts the number of friendships that are preserved.
 `network` performs best on friend distributions.

 ![Friend Distribution](friend_distribution.png)